 - to minimise my environmental footprint

-As well as written content, they also contain photos, videos, maps, data sheets and links to GPX files.
+As well as written content, they also contain photos, videos, maps, data sheets and site links.
 Like many bloggers, financial support or sponsorship would enable me to produce more new content, but I am presently maintaining my existing RR sites and adding occasional posts..

 If you enjoyed your visit, I would be grateful if you would consider subscribing for updates.